 Public and Agency Libraries - Mid-Continent Public Library serves the metropolitan Kansas City area with 30 branch locations across three counties.
 The needs of students and faculty for general research are well-served by this large system with access to their extensive collection.
-Mid-Continent is in the top 10 library systems in the nation, according to the American Library Association's HAPLR rating system.
+Mid-Continent is an award-winning library system and one of the largest in the country.